mpg-age-bioinformatics/flaski/README.md

 Flaski is freely available on [https://flaski.age.mpg.de](https://flaski.age.mpg.de).

+Apps documentation can be found on the project's [wiki](https://github.com/mpg-age-bioinformatics/flaski/wiki).

 Check our how-to videos on [YouTube](https://www.youtube.com/channel/UCQCHNHJ23FGyXo9usEC_TbA).

 Information on how to deploy Flaski on your own servers can be found in [DEPLOYING.md](DEPLOYING.md) and on Google Kubernetes Engine in [kubernetes](kubernetes).